mporsch/sockpuppet/README.md

 If built with TLS support, all TCP socket classes can be instantiated with an SSL certificate and private key file to run encrypted connections.

-The `ToDo` class is used for scheduling tasks to be run by a `Driver` at a given point in time, e.g. periodic heartbeat packet transmissions or reconnect attemts.
+The `ToDo` class is used for scheduling tasks to be run by a `Driver` at a given point in time, e.g. periodic heartbeat packet transmissions or reconnect attempts.

 ## Design rationale
 * most user-visible classes employ a bridge/PIMPL pattern to avoid forwarding the internally included system headers